Anderson-Lai/ib-notes/hleconomics/economics.md

 ### Abnormal Profit
 making more than the cost of the factors of production

-profit is distance between P (which is AR) and AC
+abnormal profit is distance between AR and AC
+TR > TC

 ### Normal Profit
-P and AC intersect at AC's minimum
+AR and AC intersect at AC's minimum
 TR = TC

 in the long-run, all firms in perfect competition make a **normal profit**
 profits / losses in the short-run lead to entry and exits of firm, leading normal profit on average

 ### Loss Minimization
-loss is between AC and P (which is AR)
+loss is difference between AC and AR
+TR < TC